24 months | Credit Hours: 36

 - Objectives Jump to content

-Students must hold a bachelor's degree from a regionally accredited institution to be admitted to the program.
+Prospective students must hold a bachelor's degree from a regionally accredited institution to be admitted to the program.
 The program consists of 36 semester hours of graduate coursework.
-Students exit the program with a Masters of Education degree in Media and, after passing the GACE Media Specialist content exam, S-5 level certification in School Library Media.
-The Department of Educational Technology and Foundations website includes a program handbook, directory of instructors and their credentials, as well as other vital information.
+Students exit the program with a Master of Education degree in Instructional Technology, Media, & Design and eligibility for a GaPSC level 5 Standard Professional Media Specialist certificate (after passing the GACE Media Specialist content exam).

 Method of Delivery